rebelsky/csc207c/_eboards/eboard23-2.md

 Ultimately, Responsible was forcibly taken offline through a coordinated effort from multiple security vendors working with several government organizations.
 This effort consisted of a targeted worm that spread through Responsible’s network.
 This denial-of-service attack successfully took Responsible’s machines offline, destroying much of the data stored with the ISP in the process.
 All of Responsible’s clients were affected.
 No other ISPs reported any impact from the worm, as it included mechanisms to limit its spread.
 As a result of this action, spam and botnet traffic immediately dropped significantly.
 In addition, new infections of several forms of ransomware ceased.

 _TPS: Was the response appropriate?
 Ethical?
-What principles would permit the security vendors and government organizations to write such software._
+What principles would permit the security vendors and government organizations to write such software.
+What principles would discourage them._

+Permit

+* 1.2 "Avoid Harm"
+    * Responsible didn't follow this principle so it was okay to take down their server and remove their customers' data.
+* 2.8 "Access computing and communication resources only when authorized or when compelled by the public good."
+    * Taking down the resources benefits the public good.
+* 3.1 "Ensure that the public good is the central concern during all professional computing work."

+Discourage

+* 1.2 "Avoid Harm"
+    * There's a lot of harm to the innocent users of Reliable.
+* 1.5 "Respect the work required to produce new ideas, inventions, creative works, and computing artifacts."
+    * While taking down someone's work is not respectful, the "respect" here is with regards to IP.
+(The government destroyed their IP, so perhaps it is.)
+* 2.8 "Access computing and communication resources only when authorized or when compelled by the public good."
+    * The section ends with "extraordinary precautions must be taken in these instances to avoid harm to others"

 Lab
 ---